Simple broadband signal detection at the fundamental limit

 Fundamentally any sensing protocol will consist of a time-dependent control Hamiltonian, but it is often helpful to conceptualize a protocol as a discrete sequence of unitaries.
 A key result of Ref.~\cite{polloreno2023opportunities} is that for a discrete control protocol consisting of $N$ unitary control operations over total time $T$, the IQFI is bounded as $K=O(NT)$.
 A continuous protocol can be approximated by piecewise-constant controls with step size $\delta t$, giving $N=T/\delta t$ and hence a leading contribution $O(T^2/\delta t)$.
 The leading discretization (Trotter) error adds a competing term that scales as $O(B^2 T^2\,\delta t)$ (with additional protocol-dependent prefactors) \cite{polloreno2023opportunities}.
+To control any potential bandwidth dependence, the analog construction we present will only introduce frequency dependence through a unit-norm operator.
 Absorbing protocol-dependent constants into $C_1,C_2>0$ gives the generic bound

 with negligible higher-order terms in the regime of interest.
 Optimizing over $\delta t$ yields

 and therefore an overall (continuous-control) IQFI ceiling of the form